jngrb/openproject-openshift/README.md

 ### 5 Settings for HTTPS

+Check that you have all checks on `${OPENPROJECT_HOST}/admin/info` except for "IFC conversion pipeline available" (not needed).
+If "Attachments directory writable" is not yet checked, make sure that the container can write to the attachments persistent volume as described in section "3 Change permissions for persistent storage volume".

 * Change the router to edge terminated HTTPS.
 * Login as OpenProject administrator and change the hostname to the OpenShift routers address (`$OPENPROJECT_HOST`) and switch the 'Protocol' setting to 'HTTPS'.